 The Council is responsible for the other information included in the annual report.
-The other information comprises the information included on pages 2 to 19 and 153 to 162, but does not include the audited information and the disclosure requirements.
+The other information comprises the information included on pages x to xx and xxx to xxx, but does not include the audited information and the disclosure requirements.